Sam Garland was appointed Head Gardener in summer 2019 and works alongside Glenn Trower.

 “I am delighted that Sam will be joining the team at Bishop’s House as the Head Gardener.
 Sam impressed the interview panel with his passion for plants, his knowledge of horticulture, his experience of working with volunteers, and his vision to showcase the garden as a place where the care for the environment is taken seriously.
 I’m looking forward immensely to working with him and seeing how he develops the next chapter in the long history of this famous Norfolk garden.”

-The part time Assistant Gardener is Will Gates who has worked at Bishop’s House since 2004.
+The part-time Assistant Gardener is Glenn Trower who has worked at Bishop’s House since the summer of 2020.